liudf0716/apfree-wifidog/README.md

 > More features

-apfree-wifidog support https redirect, mac temporary-pass, ip,domain,pan-domain,white-mac,black-mac rule and etc.
+apfree-wifidog support https redirect, mac temporary-pass, ip,domain,pan-domain,white-mac,black-mac rule and etc. all these rule can be applied without restart wifidog

+> Compitable with wifidog

 ----